NateG3040/3040-A1/README.md

 Include a link to a good Markdown tutorial under "More Resources."
 You do not need to explain how to use Markdown.
 ## Instructions, including animated gif

+ - How do I create the repo ?
+    -Steps to create repo:
+    - Create repo with read me
+    - Upload resume.md
 Use headings and numbered lists
 Remember to use each step to explain both how to follow the tools and model Etter